exlskills/course-ASAP-backend-dev-node-gql-mongo/00_A$AP Learn/08_Entering and Modifying Data via GraphQL/03_Running createOrder Mutation/index.md

 }
 ```

-As there are no validation on the User Order content in the demo, this mutation can be run multiple times, and new identical Documents will be added.
+In the demo project, no duplicate validation is coded on the User Order content, so this mutation can be run multiple times with the same data - new identical Documents will be created.

 ## Mutation Schema

-The `src/relay-mutations/order/create-order-mutation.js` contains Input Object definition.
+The `src/relay-mutations/order/create-order-mutation.js` contains the Input Object definition.

-The `mutateAndGetPayload` code reorganizes the input to convert Global IDs into those used in the database:
+`mutateAndGetPayload` reorganizes the input and converts Global IDs into those used in the database:

 ```
   mutateAndGetPayload: (inputFields, viewer, info) => {